badlydrawnrod/agent-c/README.md

 uvx git+https://github.com/badlydrawnrod/agent-c
 ```

 Type commands or questions.
-Exit with "quit" or "exit".
+Exit with "/quit" or "/exit".

 For other providers (OpenAI, Anthropic), see **Configuration** below.